USB A vs USB C: The Differences & Benefits for Users

 USB-A connectors can have different transfer speeds, depending on the version of the USB standard they adhere to USB 2.0, which is common in older devices, has a transfer speed of up to 480 Mbps.
 In contrast, USB 3.0, USB 3.1, and USB 3.2 Type-A ports offer higher speeds up to 5 Gbps, 10 Gbps, and 20 Gbps, respectively.

-USB-C connectors typically support the more modern USB 3.1 and USB 3.2 standards, offering transfer speeds up to 10 Gbps and 20 Gbps.
-Additionally, USB-C can support the Thunderbolt 3 standard, which boasts transfer speeds up to a staggering 40 Gbps.
+USB-C, when paired with the proper data cable, support the more modern USB 3.1 and USB 3.2 standards, offering transfer speeds up to 10 Gbps and 20 Gbps.
+Additionally, USB-C can support the Thunderbolt 3/4 standard, which boasts transfer speeds up to a staggering 40 Gbps.
 This faster data transfer capabilities are significantly beneficial for transferring large files or streaming high-resolution content.

-For your charging needs, Anker USB-C chargers have a lot to offer.
-Take a look at this Anker Prime 100W GaN Wall Charger (3 Ports), a compact, high-speed charging station that can simultaneously power a mobile, tablet, and laptop.
+A great example of this is the Anker Prime 100W GaN Wall Charger (3 Ports), a compact, high-speed charging station that can simultaneously power a mobile, tablet, and laptop.
 With two USB-C ports and one USB-A port, it offers fast and efficient 100W max charging, regardless of port combinations.
 It is impressively 43% smaller than a 96W MacBook charger, making it extremely portable.
 What's more?
 The advanced ActiveShield™ 2.0 safety technology ensures safe, reliable charging every time!

 Conclusion